 Symposium examines Asia in transition and the role of middle powers

 Policymakers, academics and business leaders from across New Zealand and Asia gathered in Wellington on 20 May for the Foundation’s Asia Symposium: Asia in Transition – The Middle Power Moment.
 Hosted by the Asia New Zealand Foundation in partnership with The Asia Foundation, the symposium examined the geostrategic shifts reshaping our region and the growing role of small and middle powers.
-On this page, you can read a brief overview of the symposium and watch the panel discussions and keynotes.
+On this page, you can read a brief introduction to the symposium and watch the panel discussions and keynotes.

 See below for videos of each panel discussion and the keynote speeches.